 This policy only applies to data collected by PF staff and volunteers, and via our own forms and website.
 Third party agents, and websites which are linked to ours, are not covered by this policy.
-If you have any queries concerning your personal information or any questions on our use of the information, please contact us using our contact form.
+If you have any queries concerning your personal information or any questions on our use of the information, please contact the Director using our contact form.

 What information do we collect?